Find Grad Schools

 Education Levels of Alternative Medicine Majors

-In 2020-2021, 1,286 master's degrees were awarded to alternative medicine majors.
+During the most recent year for which data is available, 1,359 people earned their master's degree in alternative medicine.
 This makes it the 97th most popular master's degree program in the country.

 The following table shows the number of diplomas awarded in alternative medicine at each degree level.